Frequently Asked Questions

 It is up to the host to ensure that they have adequate home insurance.Do I give my guest a key?

-- No smoking inside the hosts home.
+- No smoking inside the hostβs home.

-- No drinking alcohol or drugs.
+- No alcohol or drug use.

-- If you have any issues discuss them with your host first, they will try to address them.
+- If you have any issues, discuss them with your host firstβthey will try to address them.

 - Tidy up after yourself.